 1. Submit the Appropriate Application:

-Choose the MSU Application for Graduate Certificate Study.
-Complete the application and submit the $50 application fee.
+Applicants choose the MSU Application for Graduate Certificate Study, complete the application, and submit the $50 application fee.

 An MSU applicant ID number is provided after submission of the appropriate application.
-This is needed for submission of application requirements specific to the Master of Public Health program.
+This is needed for submission of application requirements specific to the Core Disciplines of Public Health graduate certificate.

 2. Create a "Be a Spartan" account: